In conversation with JONATHAN HEPFER and ALICE TEYSSIER (Marseille, France - 2011)

 Yes.
 The original version has a text by Goethe and is called Graffitis.
 The second version was in French.
 Georges made this version for students, and the title remains Graffitis.
 He used the instrumentation for Sonant by Kagel, which is just a description of categories of a certain number of sounds.
 And the text for that version revolves around the ambiguity between the percussionist's mallet [baguette in French] and the baguette as it pertains to bread.
 (Laughter) And he created an onomatopoeic language that corresponded to the constant counting we musicians incessantly have to do.
 He created an almost mathematical yet imaginary language.

 When Georges set creating the imaginary language for La Velléitaire, he was searching for phonemes that evoked the specific softness of bamboo’s coloring.
 And so it was not at all in the same vein as Graffitis.
 And instead of using Goethe, Georges found texts in the notebooks of Leonardo da Vinci in which Leonardo describes the mechanics of the flight of birds; when a bird wants to rise, it achieves this by raising and pushing down its wings; it compresses the air and the subsequent air pressure lifts up the bird.
-(Here Gaston mentions Leonardo's study of the helicopter.
-Consider publishing the texts to each piece side by side, as well as a sort of index of their onomatopoeic languages.)
-This consant transforming of texts is a quintessential feature of Georges' compositional technique.
+This constant transforming of texts is a quintessential feature of Georges' compositional technique.

 Does this instrument still exist somewhere?

 I'd like to return to ?Corporel, if that's okay.
 This piece is very important to me.
-I encountered it early on in my life as a classial percussionist, and I loved it because I felt somehow that it connected the intensity of playing the drums in rock and punk bands with a deep existentialist philosophical sensibility.
+I encountered it early on in my life as a classial percussionist, and I loved it because I felt somehow that it connected the visceral intensity of playing the drums in rock and punk bands with a deep type of literary-philosophical sensibility.
 In 2006, I studied with Jean-Pierre at Centre Acanthes in Metz, and I witnessed many different interpretations of the piece, some quite violent, and some quite gentle.
 I'm curious to hear your thoughts on the piece.

 You know, both Vinko and I play ?Corporel.
 And after I saw him perform the piece, I told him, “Vinko, your version is shit."
 (Laughter) "I don’t like your version."
 But I asked myself why I felt that way, and I realized that for me, ?Corporel is not a masochistic piece.
 In my opinion, the piece much lighter.
 When you strike your body, it is not a form of aggression, but rather an attempt to produce a certain quality of sound from the body.
 Further, the piece does not consist merely of a series of disconnected, juxtaposed tableaux, but rather a single story.
 The fermatas in the piece create space that allows the performer to move fluidly from one state to another.